telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 ### Behind the scenes

 What's going on behind the scenes?
 Your incoming request goes to the load balancer.
 The load balancer is configured to route requests (via a [label](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)) to the Telepresence proxy.
 The Telepresence proxy sends those requests to the local Telepresence client.

+### `run-shell`

+Telepresence also has an additional option, `--run-shell`, which will spawn a separate shell process that proxies to the remote cluster.
+If you have a full local development environment, this is a great option since you can use your full set of tools without integrating it with Docker.
+In this tutorial, we used Docker to avoid setting up a PHP toolchain.

 ## Additional Resources